 For that reason, you can purchase them on sale during the off-season or a flash sale of some sort.

-Having a mower is better than no lawn mower at all, but you should definitely buy a new over a used riding lawn mower.
+If possible, you should buy a new over a used riding lawn mower.

-When you buy a used lawn mower, you don’t know where it was stored, if it was properly maintained, and even if it cuts grass very well.
+When you buy a used lawn mower, you don’t know where it was stored, if it was properly maintained, and if it cuts grass well.

-If there are other features that you need the lawn mower to do, be sure to ask the seller to demonstrate those, as well.
+If there are other features that you want, be sure to ask the seller to demonstrate those as well.

 Lawn Aerator: Tips for At-Home Landscaping

-There are so many options when it comes to riding lawn mowers, but any of the five products reviewed above will get you started on the right path.
+There are so many options when it comes to choosing the best riding lawn mower.
+Any of the six products reviewed above will get you started on the right path.

-Our favorite and choice as the best of best riding lawn mower, though, is the Ariens IKON-XL 60-Inch Mower since it is the highest quality.
+Our favorite and choice as the best of best riding lawn mower is the Ariens IKON-XL 60-Inch Mower since it is the highest quality.

 If the Ariens IKON-XL 60-Inch Mower is a little too out of your price range, the Snapper Classic Riding Mower is a budget-friendly and straightforward option.